standardconnect/xls-37d/proposal/DRAFT.md

 This is a proposed standard to locate transactions that have been accepted on an XRP Ledger Protocol Chain, according to their ledger sequence rather than the hash of the transaction.

-This indentifier is only applicable for validated transactions.
+This identifier is only applicable for validated transactions.
 Unvalidated transactions, whether unsubmitted or locally rejected, would not have a consensus canonical order, and thus, this type of identifier would not apply.

 # Specification

 ### Format

 CTIMs are composed of 16 hex nibbles, and begin with a `C`.
-The identifier is divided into three fields, enclosed in backets [ ] below, for readability purposes only.
+The identifier is divided into three fields, enclosed in brackets [ ] below, for readability purposes only.

 ```
 C [ XXXXXXX ] [ YYYY ] [ ZZZZ ]